laracraft-tech/laravel-useful-additions/README.md

 So the first `migrate:fresh` takes awhile (depending on how many migrations you have), and then it's incredible fast.

 Optionally you can set `USEFUL_TRAITS_SEED_AFTER_FAST_DB_REFRESH` to `true` if you like to seed your database after the migration.

+Also make sure to add the `.phpunit.database.checksum` to your `.gitignore` file!

 ***Pest:***
 ```php